rui-vp-fernandes/models/specs/ngsi-ld_faq.md

 *  Use the FIWARE Lab URI [https://schema.lab.fiware.org/ld/context](https://schema.lab.fiware.org/ld/context).
 *  Use the GitHub URI [https://fiware.github.io/data-models/full-context.jsonld](https://fiware.github.io/data-models/full-context.jsonld).
-*  Use a URI referencing a server within your own premises.
+*  Host a copy of the Data Models `@context` file within your own premises and use a URI referencing a local server

-On one hand, the FIWARE Lab URI is convenient, as it is shorter and cleaner, although it depends on a redirection made by the FIWARE Lab Infrastructure, which does not have 100% availability guaranteed.
-On the other hand, the GitHub URI is longer, but in general GitHub has higher availability than FIWARE Lab.
-Lastly, an on-premise URI can help to solve issues faced by applications that are deployed behind firewalls.
+The main advantage of the first method, is that the FIWARE Lab URI is convenient, as it is shorter and cleaner, however it does depend on a redirection made by the FIWARE Lab Infrastructure,  which does not have 100% availability guaranteed.
+The GitHub URI is longer, but in general GitHub has higher guaranteed availability than FIWARE Lab.
+The self-hosting method, ensures that the `@context` will only be updated when you chose to do and an on-premise URI can help to solve issues faced by applications that are deployed behind firewalls, however your local copy of the `@context` file will not include recent changes made to the standard models defined by the `@context`.

 ### Q: What is a Property of a Property / Relationship and all the combinations?